walac/cv/cv-en.rst

 Professional Experience
 -----------------------

+:2020 - Present: Senior Developer - Expertise Solutions Cons em Inf
+    * Technical lead and mentorship of the engineering team.
+    * Worked on porting EFL_ to Windows.
+EFL_ is a portable C toolkit to build rich graphical applications and is the foundation of the Tizen_ OS.
+      All development done with C language and meson.
+    * Make DALi_ library on Windows stable.
+The project involved fixing bugs and crashes on several code bases.
+All development done in C++.
+DALi_ is a C++ toolkit to build 3D graphical interfaces for Tizen.
+    * Port DALi_ to run on macOS.
+This was a ground up project to port the DALi_ library to the macOS Operating System.
+It was developed using C++/Objective C++ and cmake.

 :2014 - 2020: Senior Software Engineer - Mozilla Corporation

     * Worked on the ``Firefox OS`` project, responsible for coding tooling, CI builds